jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3b.md

 We frequently remember our sensibility to the misfortunes of others with pleasure and satisfaction.
 We can seldom remember our sensibility to our own misfortunes without some shame and humiliation.

-63 If we examine our weakness and self-command in common life, we will see that this control of our passive feelings is acquired from=
+63 If we examine our weakness and self-command in common life, we will see that this control of our passive feelings is acquired from:

 that great discipline which Nature established for the acquisition of virtues. a regard to the sentiments of the real or supposed spectator of our conduct.